Favourited 374 times

 Full for July - Definitely Chanterelle season unless we have a drought, first tomatoes (ensalada caprese time), daily swimming, lots of garden weeding, blueberries, blackberries, fireflies.
 Chicken and cattle care and general farm maintenance.
 We work in the sun early and then shift to woodland/shade later in the day.

-September 21st - October 5th - Still some hot summer days and nights, but cooling off towards the end of the month, harvest galore, still swimming daily, beginning to think fall and garden clean up.
+September - Full - Still some hot summer days and nights, but cooling off towards the end of the month, harvest galore, still swimming daily, beginning to think fall and garden clean up.
 Everything listed above in August except Chanterelles are gone and we start looking for fall mushrooms.
 Start fall greenhouse and low tunnel planting, planning for later planting of garlic crops and other winter vegetables.
 Apple and peach harvesting and processing.
 Chicken and cattle care and general farm maintenance.

 November, some or all of the month - Putting the garden to bed - remove some fencing, take down trellises, mow, till and seed cover crops, caring for early fall planted greenhouse and row cover veggies.
 Chicken and cattle care and general farm maintenance.
 Stay and join us for Stone Soup Tradition and community Thanksgiving dinner.